Vaping for Fun

 And now, if you’ve taken to vaping as an alternative to cigarettes or just for the supposed fun of it, you can continue your addiction without (most of) the dangers of smoking.
 But you’re still addicted!
 And what’s so wonderful about vaping anyway?
 Do you see a vision of heaven or experience an orgasmic sensation every time you take a suck?

 What vaping does for you is – nothing.
 Nothing at all – except give temporary relief of the need to take another dose of nicotine.
 And now, just as with cigarettes, many vapers find they can’t stop so they say they don’t want to stop.
 The very suggestion has them up in arms.
-Hence organisations, just like Forest (Freedom Organisation for the Right to Enjoy Smoking Tobacco), such as the New Nicotine Alliance in the UK (where, incredibly, it’s a registered charity) and similar ones in Australia and Sweden, have sprung up to defend the right of their members to enjoy being addicted to e-cigarettes.
+Hence organisations such as New Nicotine Alliance in the UK (where, incredibly, it’s a registered charity) and similar ones in Australia and Sweden have sprung up to defend the right of their members to enjoy being addicted to e-cigarettes.

 But what if the alleged enjoyment provided by nicotine were an illusion?